-The library is on the top floor of the Allen Memorial Art Museum and named for Clarence Ward, museum director from 1917 to 1948.
+The library is on the top floor of the Allen Memorial Art Museum and named for Clarence Ward, museum director and art department chair from 1917 to 1949.

-The conservatory library’s Special Collections feature a vast musical spectrum including jazz and American music, plus photographs, instruments and more.
+The conservatory library’s Special Collections feature a vast musical spectrum including rare jazz sound recordings and American music, plus photographs, instruments, and more.

 Students can access recordings in different media formats at any one of 43 listening carrels.

-Students and faculty have access to more than 109,000 volumes, 176 periodical titles, and numerous online scientific journals.
+Students and faculty have access to more than 110,000 volumes, 60 periodical titles in print, and thousands of online scientific journals.

 Visit the archives in person on the fourth floor of the main library, or peruse its collections, holdings and finding guides online.